Streaming data infrastructure is going mainstream.

 Q. What are the prerequisites in terms of the data stack to set up streaming or real-time data pipelines?

-Looking at the streaming architecture or the landscape from a high level, we can identify many components and categorize them based on their roles as follows:
+Once you look at streaming architecture or the landscape from a high level, you can identify so many components.
+So we can categorize them based on their role and their responsibility.

 The first step is to produce events from your existing applications or operational systems which is done via SDKs or middleware tools.